-Patch together the truth to tell a poignant story.
+Rally writers' energy for multiple rehearsals by teaching partners to listen.
+(Session 7) Develop elements of story.
+(Session 8) Support elaboration.
+(Session 9) Patch together the truth to tell a poignant story.
 (Session 10) Support revision.
-(Session 11) that ties back to the big meaning of their story.
+(Session 11) to elaborate on the parts that show meaning.
+(Session 9: Mini Lesson) Writers use scenes from the past or future to bring out the internal story and add power to their narratives.
+(Session 10: Mini Lesson) Writers don't just end stories: they resolve problems, learn lessons, and make changes to end them in a way that ties back to the big meaning of their story.
 (Session 11: Mini Lesson) Writers draw on all they know about editing, including using checklists and charts, to put the final touches on their writing.
 (Session 12: Mini Lesson) BEND III: Learning From Mentor Texts Goal: Writers will develop their skills at analyzing and annotating mentor texts and emulating the craft moves of a published author.
-Suggestions for Differentiation Conferring/Small Group Instruction (This list can be used to provide accommodations, modifications, and/or extensions for individual students.)
-Help children see more as they study mentor texts.
-(Session 13) Work with determination towards goals.
-(Session 14) Use leveled student writing to pinpoint next steps.
-(Session 15) Support effective use of figurative language.
-(Session 16) Support final revisions.
-(Session 17) Study commas by studying mentor authors/ (Session 18) Writers make writing powerful by emulating narrative writing they admire.
+Writers make writing powerful by emulating narrative writing they admire.
 (Session 13: Mini Lesson) Writers just don't use their writer's notebooks to gather entries; they also use their notebooks as a place to try new things and to work hard at the writing goals they've set for themselves.
 (Session 14: Mini Lesson) Writers think carefully about how to structure their stories.
 (Session 15: Mini Lesson) Writers think about which actions or images happened before they felt or thought something, and then they write those exact actions or images on the page to evoke the same emotions or thoughts in readers.
 (Session 16: Mini Lesson) Writers make sure every character has a role that connects toand furthersthe larger meaning of their story.
-(Session 17: Mini Lesson) Writers learn about punctuationcommas in particular-from writing they admire, to make their writing more exact.
-(Session 18: Mini Lesson) Using mentor texts as your guide, assess your students' writing and create a mini lesson on mechanics tailored to their needs.
-(Session 19: Mini Lesson) Students share their writing with an audience, as writers strive to do.
+(Session 17: Mini Lesson) Writers learn about punctuationcommas in particularfrom writing they admire, to make their writing more exact.
+(Session 18: Mini Lesson) Using mentor texts as your guide, assess your students' writing and create a mini lesson on mechanics tailored to their

+Students share their writing with an audience, as writers strive to do.
 (Session 20: Mini Lesson) Writers take and apply everything they have learned in one genre to other writing tasks and genres.
 (Session 21: Mini Lesson) Grammar Focus Goal: Writers capitalize abbreviations, initials, acronyms, and organizations.
-(Patterns of Power Lesson 1) Writers start a sentence with an AAAWWUBBIS word and use a comma to form complex sentences or separate an introductory element from the rest of the sentence.
-(Patterns of Power Lessons 2-4) Writer's practice/notice capitalization of abbreviations, initials, acronyms, and organizations.
-(Patterns of Power Lesson 1) Writer's use subordinating conjunctions to form complex sentences.
-(Patterns of Power Lesson 2: when; Lesson 3: if; Lesson 4: because) Writer's use a comma to separate an introductory element from the rest of the sentence.
-(Patterns of Power Lesson 2-Lesson 4)
+(Patterns of Power Plus Lesson 1) Writers start a sentence with an AAAWWUBBIS word and use a comma to form complex sentences or separate an introductory element from the rest of the sentence.
+(Patterns of Power Plus Lessons 2-4) ------------------------------------ Writers practice/notice capitalization of abbreviations, initials, acronyms, and organizations.
+(Patterns of Power Plus Lesson 1) Writers use subordinating conjunctions to form complex sentences.
+(Patterns of Power Plus Lesson 2: when; Lesson 3: if; Lesson 4: because) Writers use a comma to separate an introductory element from the rest of the sentence.
+(Patterns of Power Plus Lesson 2) Lesson 4) Suggested Resources/Tech nology Tools Correlations to the Common Core State Standards Anchor Charts Strategies for Generating Personal Narrative Writing Color / B&W Techniques for Raising the Level of Narrative Writing Color / B&W Session 1 Chart: Strategies for Generating Personal Narrative Writing Anchor chart: Strategies for Generating Personal Narrative Writing Homework: Making Resolutions Session 2